getify/You-Dont-Know-JS/async & performance/ch3.md

 ## Chain Flow

-We've hinted at this a couple of times already, but Promises do not have to be considered only as a mechanism for a single-step *this-then-that* sort of operation.
+We've hinted at this a couple of times already, but Promises are not just a mechanism for a single-step *this-then-that* sort of operation.
 That's the building block, of course, but it turns out we can string multiple Promises together to represent a sequence of async steps.

 The key to making this work is built on two behaviors intrinsic to Promises: